July 29, 2019 by Ed Kennedy

 But ultimately the ease in which it can be used may prove an issue for investors looking to grow a portfolio.
 For even though the prevailing wisdom among financial circles will commonly say EFTs are always a better starting point over individual shares, overtime most investors will cross that path.
 Not only to up their potential returns, but also to diversify their portfolio to offset risk.

-Is Easier Acquisitions Ideal?
+Are Easier Acquisitions Ideal?

 A great mobile app makes a previously tedious task easy.
 It’s sometimes easy to forget the convenience the smartphone revolution has brought to daily life.
 Until your music streaming app goes down one afternoon and you’re forced to dig through old boxes for a 90’s album.
 Physically holding an old Powderfinger CD jogs the memory fast, and leave certain songs stuck in your head.